kmkim036/Stock-Alarm/README.md

 Send alarm message using mail and kakao API

-Save stock data and logs
+Save stock data and logs to local and git

-Run program every 18 o'clock by script and crontab
+Run program automatically at every 18 o'clock by script and crontab